cogdog/tru-collector/README.md

 ## Other Wordpressy Things to Do

-The theme creates three Pages woth custom templates.
-You can edit their content to provide additional information:
+The theme creates three Pages for you with custom templates.
+You can edit their content to provide additional information prompt:

 * **Desk** The screen where users must enter an access code
 * **Collect** The page that includes the form people use to upload content
-* **Random** No content needed, it just performs a redirect to a random collectable
+* **Random** No content needed, it just performs a redirect to a random collectable.
+Just leave it alone

 Set up your own menus as needed